Windows Media Player no sound? You’re not the only one. But don’t worry, it’s often quite easy to fix…

 Fix 2: Update your audio driver

-Windows Media Player no sound problem.
+This problem may occur if you have the wrong or outdated audio driver.
 So you should update your audio driver to see if it fixes the issue.
 If you don’t have the time, patience or skills to update the driver manually, you can do it automatically with Driver Easy.

 Driver Easy will automatically recognize your system and find the correct drivers for it.
 You don’t need to know exactly what system your computer is running, you don’t need to be troubled by the wrong driver you would be downloading, and you don’t need to worry about making a mistake when installing.
 Driver Easy handles it all.